mincho-js/working-group/text/002-css-rules.md

 [Variants](https://stitches.dev/docs/variants), made famous by [stitches](https://stitches.dev/), makes some control flows declarative.

-Vanilla extract, which this project is based on, is called [recipe](https://vanilla-extract.style/documentation/packages/recipes/).
+The Vanilla extract, which this project is based on, is called [recipe](https://vanilla-extract.style/documentation/packages/recipes/).

 ```typescript
 const avatar = recipe({